Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Construction of a Low Entropy Distribution for All Values of and

 \item Generate new states by inserting progressively larger gaps of 0s before each 1 and wrapping active states that go beyond the last neuron back to the beginning.
 This yields $N-1=4$ unique states including the original state:

 \item Finally, ``rotate'' each state by shifting each pattern of ones and zeros to the right (again wrapping states that go beyond the last neuron).
-This yields a total of $N(N-1)$ states:
+This yields a~total of $N(N-1)$ states:

 \item Note that each state is represented twice in this collection, removing duplicates we are left with $N(N-1)/2$ total states.
-By inspection we can verify that each neuron is active in $n(N-1)/2$ states and each pair of neurons is represented in $n(n-1)/2$ states.
-Wighting each state with equal probability gives us the values for $\mu$ and $\nu$ stated in Eq.~\eqref{Const:values} \end{enumerate}
+By inspection we can verify that each neuron is active in $n(N-1)/2$ states and each pair of neurons is represented in $n(n-1)/2$ states. {Weighting} each state with equal probability gives us the values for $\mu$ and $\nu$ stated in Equation~\eqref{Const:values}. \end{enumerate}

-Now we will prove that this construction works in general for $N$ prime and any value of $n$ by establishing (1) that step 2 of the above algorithm produces a set of states with $n$ spikes, (2) that this method produces a set of states that when weighted with equal probability yield neurons that all have the same firing rates and pairwise statistics, and (3) that this method produces at least double redundancy in the states generated as stated in step 4 (although in general there may be a greater redundancy).
+Now we will prove that this construction works in general for $N$ prime and any value of $n$ by establishing (1) that step 2 of the above algorithm produces a~set of states with $n$ spikes; (2) that this method produces a~set of states that when weighted with equal probability yield neurons that all have the same firing rates and pairwise statistics; and (3) that this method produces at least double redundancy in the states generated as stated in step 4 (although in general there may be a~greater redundancy).
 In discussing (1) and (2) we will neglect the issue of redundancy and consider the states produced through step 3 as distinct.

 First we prove that step 2 always produces states with $n$ neurons, which is to say that no two spikes are mapped to the same location as we shift them around.
 We will refer to the identity of the spikes by their location in the original starting state; this is important as the operations in step 2 and 3 will change the relative ordering of the original spikes in their new states.
-With this in mind, the location of the $i$th spike with a spacing of $s$ between them will result in the new location $l$ (here the original state with all spikes in a row is $s=1$):
+With this in mind, the~location of the $i$th spike with a~spacing of $s$ between them will result in the new location $l$ (here the original state with all spikes in a~row is $s=1$):

-where $i \in \{0,1,2,...,N-1\}$.
+where $i \in \{0,1,2,...,n-1\}$.
 In this form, our statement of the problem reduces to demonstrating that for given values of $s$ and $N$, no two values of $i$ will result in the same $l$.
 This is easy to show by contradiction.
 If this were the case,